spraetz/MineCraftSpells/README.md

 ## Server Admin Guide

+Are you a server admin and want to use MineCraftSpells?
+This is for you!

+### Installation

+Copy the MineCraftSpells-1.0.jar from /target to your /plugins directory in your server.

+Retart the server and you should be good to go!

+### Configuration

 Don't like the default settings for spells?
 No worries!
 I made them all configurable.

-If you look at plugins/MineCraftSpells-1.0/config.yml, you'll be able to tweak the spell settings and reagents!
+After you've started the plugin at least once, if you look at plugins/MineCraftSpells-1.0/config.yml, you'll be able to tweak the spell settings and reagents!

+Once you save the file with your changes, simply reload the server and you're good to go!

 Happy spellcasting!